pattonsgirl/Spring2020-CEG2170/Labs/Lab05/README.md

 Type `make run` - this will compile and run your code file.
 If it fails, see the Troubleshooting Guide in [Setting Up Your Environment](https://github.com/pattonsgirl/Spring2020-CEG2170)

-This link to [Pointers & Functions in C](https://www.guru99.com/c-function-pointers.html) is a good resource for this lab.
+These links to [Pointers & Functions in C](https://www.guru99.com/c-function-pointers.html) and [Files in C](https://www.geeksforgeeks.org/basics-file-handling-c/) are good resources for this lab.

 ## Part 1 - Reading from Files & Playing with Pointers:
 Lab 04 had you make a basic calculator.
 This lab is going to add some additional feature requirements.
 Feel free to reuse your code and make modifications or start from scratch.

 Your program will have 5 functions, `add_nums`, `subtract_nums`, `mult_nums`, `div_nums`, and `mod_nums`.
 These functions should expect two input parameters of type double and one output parameter of type double.
 Your functions should still have a return type of void.

 Your `main` needs to open a file called `input.txt`.
-You will need to copy the contents into the file and make sure it is in the same directory as your code.
-You should read two lines at a time and perform corresponding operations until end of file is reached.
-For grading, we can test your code on a different input file, so it is important to not limit your loop to only your version of `input.txt`.
+You will need to copy the contents into the file and
+make sure it is in the same directory as your code.
+You should read two lines at a time and perform corresponding
+operations until end of file is reached.
+For grading, we can test your code on a different input file, so it is
+important to not limit your loop to only your version of `input.txt`.

 Use the output parameter from the function to print the resulting operation value in `main`.
-In addition, write the corresponding output to a file called `output.txt`.
+In addition, write
+the corresponding output to a file called `output.txt`.

 ### input.txt:
 ```